inariksit/inariksit.github.io/_posts/2019-02-17-beyond-API.markdown

 So you've created an issue, nobody has volunteered to fix it, and you need to urgently interrogate more L speakers.

-You've peaked into the resource grammar of L, and you know that `NP` has an `s` field which is a table of `Case => Str`.
+You've peeked into the resource grammar of L, and you know that `NP` has an `s` field which is a table of `Case => Str`.
 So you go for this quick and dirty solution:

 ```haskell